Soluto/owasp-zap-glue-ci-images/README.md

 You can also postpone issues by setting the value to `postpone:%d-%m-%Y`, with the desired date.
 The issue will be ignored until this date.
 * Fix the rest of the issues!

-* Now all the tests should pass until a new issue found!
+Now all the tests should pass until a new issue found :)

+## Acknowledge
+This repo is based on the work done by [Nataly Shrits](https://github.com/nataly87s), on [Tweek](https://github.com/Soluto/tweek) project, with improvment to make it easier to use.